Cryptui/immo-eliza-ml/README.md

 For detailed instructions on training the model or making predictions with the provided scripts (`train.py` and `predict.py`), refer to the `USAGE.md`.

+To create a new model, follow these steps:

+1. **Data Cleaning**: Run the `clean.py` script to preprocess and clean the raw data.
+This script will handle missing values, remove outliers, and prepare the dataset for training.
+   - python clean.py
+2. **Model Training**: Execute the train.py script to train the model using the preprocessed data.
+This script will apply machine learning algorithms, such as Linear Regression and Gradient Boosting Machine (GBM), to build the predictive model.
+   - python train.py
+3. **Evaluation**: Run the evaluate.py script to evaluate the performance of the trained model using evaluation metrics such as RMSE, MAE, and R-squared.
+   - python evaluate.py
+4. **Prediction**: Once the model is trained and evaluated, you can use the predict.py script to make predictions on new data.
+Provide the path to the new dataset as input to generate predictions.
+   - python predict.py --input_path <path_to_new_data.csv>
+   - Make sure to replace <path_to_new_data.csv> with the actual path to your new dataset.

 ## Maintainers 👷‍♂️ <a name="maintainers"></a>

 Questions or updates contact [Cryptui](https://github.com/Cryptui).